mendix/docs/content/en/docs/partners/sap/sap-bapi-connector.md

 The [BAPI Connector for SAP Solutions](https://marketplace.mendix.com/link/component/119810) is a connector allowing Mendix apps to integrate using the SAP Business API (SAP BAPI) available with SAP Business Suite, SAP S/4HANA, and SAP S/4HANA Cloud.
 The BAPI Connector module allows you to discover, select, and call an SAP BAPI from your Mendix application.

-The BAPI connector uses the [SAP Java Connector](https://support.sap.com/en/product/connectors/jco.html) (JCo) to make Remote Function Calls (RFCs) to SAP systems.
+The BAPI Connector uses the [SAP Java Connector](https://support.sap.com/en/product/connectors/jco.html) (JCo) to make Remote Function Calls (RFCs) to SAP systems.
 Once you have made a connection to your JCo destination, you will have access to all the BAPIs which are authorized for that destination.

 This connector allows you to do the following: